Endy55/Endy55.github.io/index.md

 ## Hello, I'm Endy!

-I'm an aspiring Data Scientist
+I'm an aspiring Data Scientist with a background in education.
+I'm currently in the Willamette University Masters of Data Science program and aim to graduate December 2025.
+Using my experience in education and non-profit work, I hope to continue serving vulnerable populations in the data science and ethics parts of these particular fields.

 ## Projects